 I let Aidan use “cliff” and “he jumps” because he really wanted to, and at this point, he doesn’t know a lot of words.
 I typically tell my students, though, we have to use words they know and not add new stuff.

 I finally got enough crazy answers out of him that I was able to simplify it into a story.
-I typed both boys’ stories and made a couple of reading activities for them.
-One is a Kahoot.
+I typed both boys’ stories and made a couple of reading activities for them and included them in the Silly Spanish Stories booklet.
+One of the activities is a Kahoot.
 If you have an account (or want to make one – they’re free), search for fosternm (my account) and Poco y Mickey (name of the Kahoot).

 I’m starting to talk to them a little bit in Spanish with the vocabulary throughout the day also.
 For instance, Aidan did something not funny but said he was funny.